What is Rental Reimbursement Coverage?

 Should You Buy Rental Reimbursement Coverage?

 Rental reimbursement coverage isn’t typically expensive.
-It can also save you a lot of money if you do need to rent a vehicle.
+The typical rental car reimbursement coverage costs anywhere from $30 to $60 per year for basic coverage.
+With rental cars costing over $100 per day in certain cities, rental reimbursement coverage can save you a lot of money if you do need to rent a vehicle.
 However, rental reimbursement insurance isn’t the right choice for all drivers.

 Ultimately, it’s up to you to decide if rental reimbursement insurance is worth it.
 Some see it as a minor cost for additional peace of mind.
 Others see it as an unnecessary expense.
 Like most optional insurance policies, you’ll only realize how useful it is when you actually need to use it.